“Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.” – Agile Manifesto

 “Watch the baton, not the runner.” – D. Reinertsen, 2007

 Traditionally, notions of efficiency have been to minimize cost by utilizing experts (i.e. expensive people) only on the most difficult problems and having cheaper workers do the other work.
 This approach is effectively the underpinning of a matrixed organization.
-The problem is, as soon as a we create a special role to solve a problem, the expert who fills that role has every incentive to ensure the problem never goes away.
+The problem is, as soon as we create a special role to solve a problem, the expert who fills that role has every incentive to ensure the problem never goes away.
 Agile is different —its focus is to find ways to deliver the best product possible that fits the customer’s need in the shortest possible time using a team that works collaboratively to tackle both the difficult problems and the more mundane tasks.

-Scrum, and Agile generally, works by forming stable teams, which operate cohesively and focus on one feature at a time.
+Scrum, and Agile generally, work by forming stable teams, which operate cohesively and focus on one feature at a time.
 Because they’re stable, Scrum teams can grow and become better equipped to deal with both bottlenecks and changes in demand.
 They do this by developing “T-shaped” team members, effectively distributing “expensive expertise” across multiple team members, rather than consolidating it in singular experts.

 What is T-Shaped?

 A specialist (i.e. an expert) is someone who has the skills and knowledge to work highly effectively at one station or one type of work.
 The drawback to having many specialists, and the downfall of matrixed organizations, is that, in any system, they are often just piling up inventory.
-If they keep producing when their work isn’t in immediate demand, such unused specialized work product becomes a source of risk for the business.
+If they keep producing when their work isn’t in immediate demand, such an unused specialized work product becomes a source of risk for the business.
 It might contain defects or represent a misunderstanding of the customer need, but because the work is not in demand, it is unlikely to be checked for errors.
 This is a waste and does nothing for efficiency.

 - A Senior Developer writes server-side code only.
 If the team currently has a bottleneck in testing work (i.e. there is more work than can be tested soon), then any new server-side code the developer writes becomes a form of unused inventory.